ISISComputingGroup/ibex_user_manual/doc/how_to/Manage-the-DAE.rst

 * ``Run Status``: status of the current run
 * ``Run Number``: the current run number
 * ``ISIS Cycle``: the current ISIS cycle
 * ``Title``: you can provide a short description of the current run in the ``Title`` field.
 Click on the ``Set`` button to commit the change (i.e. send it to the ICP, so that it gets included in the data file).
-To embed block values within the run title see [[Add blocks to run title|Add-blocks-to-run-title]].
+To embed block values within the run title see :doc:`/how_to/Add-blocks-to-run-title`.
-* ``Show Title in Dataweb Dashboard Page``: set whether to display the title in the [[Dataweb dashboard|The-Web-Dashboard]].
+* ``Show Title in Dataweb Dashboard Page``: set whether to display the title in the :doc:`/The-Web-Dashboard`.
 This checkbox only affects the Dataweb dashboard; it does not affect the display of the title in IBEX, or the inclusion of the title in the data file.

 Message Log
 ~~~~~~~~~~~